NgFEP/NgFEP-assessment/README.md

    - Click on the file's name to view its contents.
    - On the file's page, click the "Download" button to save the file to your local machine.

-3. To run multiple MD simulations using the AMBER 22 package, you can use the following bash [script](https://github.com/NgFEP/NgFEP-assessment/blob/main/c-MD/AMBER-benchmark/benchmark_6n4o_pmemd/case/scripts/1_run.sh)
+3. To run multiple MD simulations using the AMBER 22 package, you can use the following [Bash script](https://github.com/NgFEP/NgFEP-assessment/blob/main/c-MD/AMBER-benchmark/benchmark_6n4o_pmemd/case/scripts/1_run.sh)

 ```bash
 #!/bin/bash